MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Measurement/MResetEachZ.md

 ---
 uid: Qdk.Std.Measurement.MResetEachZ
 title: MResetEachZ operation
-ms.date: 11/01/2024
-ms.topic: managed-reference
-qsharp.kind: operation
-qsharp.package: __Std__
-qsharp.namespace: Std.Measurement
-qsharp.name: MResetEachZ
-qsharp.summary: "Measures each qubit in a given array in the Z basis and resets them to a fixed initial state."
+description: "Q# MResetEachZ operation: Measures each qubit in a given array in the Pauli Z basis and resets them to \|0⟩ state." ms.date: 01/22/2025 ms.topic: managed-reference qsharp.kind: operation qsharp.package: __Std__ qsharp.namespace: Std.Measurement qsharp.name: MResetEachZ qsharp.summary: "Measures each qubit in a given array in the Pauli Z basis and resets them to \|0⟩ state."
 ---

 # MResetEachZ operation